 Want access to our data?

-For nonprofits, academics, and the public sector, aggregated flood risk summary statistics are now available for public, noncommercial use through the AWS Registry of Open Data and on ESRI’s Living Atlas and Maps for Public Policy sites.
+For nonprofits, academics, and the public sector, aggregated flood, wildfire, and heat risk summary statistics are now available for public, noncommercial use through the AWS Registry of Open Data.
 Learn more.